 0.5 course: Centre for Global Studies 1023F/G. (This 0.5 credit is not applied to the degree requirements, but it is required for entry into the degree module.)

 1.0 course from: language other than English.
-See Centre for Global Studies language requirement (not part of the 9.0 for Honors Specialization, but a requirement for Centre for Global Studies degree).
+See Centre for Global Studies language requirement (not part of the 9.0 for Honours Specialization, but a requirement for Centre for Global Studies degree).
+And please note that this requirement may be waived, if competency in a language other than English is already achieved by other means and recognised by the Director of the Centre for Global Studies.

 3.5 courses to make up full course load.
-Anthropology, Economics, English, Geography, History, Philosophy, Political Science, Sociology, and Women's Studies are recommended as first year courses.
+Anthropology, Economics, English, Gender, Sexuality, and Women's Studies, Geography, History, Philosophy, Political Science, and Sociology are recommended as first year courses.

 0.5 course from: CGS 2003F/G, CGS 2004F/G.

 1.0 course from: language other than English, either in progression from language studied in Year 1, or in a language different from that studied in Year 1.
 See Centre for Global Studies language requirement.
-(Not part of the 9.0 for Honors Specialization, but a requirement for Centre for Global Studies degree)
+(Not part of the 9.0 for Honours Specialization, but a requirement for Centre for Global Studies degree).
+And please note that this requirement may be waived, if competency in a language other than English is already achieved by other means and recognised by the Director of the Centre for Global Studies.

 1.0 course: Business Administration 2257.